Altinn/altinn-studio-docs/content/api/storage/instance-events/_index.en.md

 > **WARNING**: This section will be redesigned

 Selected instance events.
 Created, first read, change process state.
-Optinally specified by application developer.
+Optionally specified by application developer.

 Events can be queried.
 May be piped.